Canadian Rockies Explorer

 We require membership to the Commonwealth Club to travel with us.
 People who live outside of the Bay Area may purchase a worldwide membership.
 To learn about membership types and to purchase a membership, visit our membership page or call (415)597-6720.

 We strongly recommend the purchase of trip cancellation insurance, which is available for coverage of expenses in conjunction with cancellation due to illness or accident.
 Baggage insurance is also recommended.
 In the event you must cancel your participation in the travel program, trip cancellation insurance may be the only source of reimbursement.
-Information will be sent upon registration and can be viewed Travel Insurance Services website.
+A brochure describing coverage will be sent to you upon receipt of your reservation and can be viewed on the Travel Insurance Services website.